+(E.1)

-(3) EN 1990 Annex D – “Design assisted by testing” is applied for the calibration of the partial factors γMi for buildings.
+(3) EN 1990:—), Annex D – “Design assisted by testing” is applied for the calibration of the partial factors γMi for buildings.
 The assumed scatter bands (mean values, coefficients of variation) for material properties and dimensional parameters are given in Table E.1 and Table E.2 respectively.
 For dimensional parameters not specifically mentioned in Table E.2, it is assumed that the mean values are equal to the nominal values and the standard deviations are equal to half of the interval between the nominal value and the lower bound of the applicable tolerance interval in EN 1090-2 or other relevant product standards.

 (4) Scatter bands of parameter values X from production may generally be assumed to be in line with the assumptions made for the calibration of γMi values for buildings, if the characteristic value Xk and the design value Xd determined from the production statistics both match or exceed the corresponding reference values X5% and X0,12% in Table E.1 and Table E.2.
-The values Xk and Xd for the production statistics may be determined by the procedures given in EN 1990 Annex D. They refer to non-exceedance probabilities of 5 % and 0,12 % respectively.
+The values Xk and Xd for the production statistics may be determined by the procedures given in EN 1990:—5), Annex D. They refer to non-exceedance probabilities of 5 % and 0,12 % respectively.